Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 The UK is changing its immigration program following its departure from the EU in 2020.
 A new immigration bill will end free movement from the EU and introduce a points-based system for all overseas workers, focused on attracting only workers categorized as high-skilled.

-Until the new system comes into place, EU/EFTA nationals have the right to travel to and seek work in the UK without the need for a visa.
+Until the new system comes into place, EU/EFTA nationals in the UK have the right to travel to and seek work in the country without a visa.
 EU citizens already living and working in the UK have until 30 June 2021 to apply to the EU Settlement Scheme if they want to continue living in the UK.

 What UK visas for skilled migrants are available?

-Skilled migrants can apply for a Tier 2 work visa if they have been offered a skilled job in the UK by a licensed sponsor.
+Skilled migrants can apply for a Skilled Worker visa if they have been offered a skilled job in the UK by a licensed sponsor.
 This is the only general long-term work visa currently available in the UK.
 It is available to migrants who meet skills and salary requirements, including:

 - academics and researchers;